idiot-prototypes/esperimentative-idiot/README.md

 ## BUILD AND FLASH

-Build the `idiocy` application from the source tree:
+Build the application from the source tree:

-	west build -b esp32 esperimentative-idiot/idiocy/
+	west build -b esp32 esperimentative-idiot/app/

 And flash the firmware down to the device: